Wentz vs. Goff: The highs, lows and future of the NFL's top young QB rivalry

 What’s missing most is that Wentz magic -- the big, improbable plays that generated the feeling that all things are possible with No. 11 under center.

 Understandably, Wentz has not been as high-flying in his first season back from major injury.
 Pederson noted that his QB did not have a full offseason to work with his guys like he had the year prior.
-There simply hasn’t been enough time -- both with his teammates on the gridiron and since the injury -- for Wentz to find that gear.
+There simply hasn’t been enough time -- both with his teammates and since the injury -- for Wentz to find that gear.

 This season, with the Rams racing to the playoffs, will go to Goff, but Wentz will be heard from again before long.